 - If the air pocket is larger or the yolk is very visible against the opaque egg white, you shouldn’t eat the egg.

 As mentioned above, fresh eggs have cloudier egg whites and smaller air pockets.
 Cloudier egg whites conceal the egg yolks more fully when light passes through.
 Air pockets continue to grow as eggs age.
-If a hard-boiled egg does not have a full egg-shaped white when peeled, it was stale when cooked.
+If a hard-boiled egg does not have a full egg-shaped white when peeled, it is stale when cooked.

 - Foods that Never Expire: 8 Forever Foods for Your Kitchen